cncf/k8s-conformance/v1.20/elastx/README.md

 ## Ordering a cluster

-Get started by applying for a cluster at https://elastx.se/en/kubernetes.
+Get started by applying for a cluster at: https://elastx.se/en/signup-openstack In case of any questions regarding pricing or what's included you can visit the product page: https://elastx.se/en/kubernetes/ or contact our support att support@elastx.se

 ## Credentials